ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 **Test 15:** Check that it is not possible to create an instance of the Parameter class with null parameter category.

+Tests 16 to 18 follow this model:

+	@Test
+    public void testName(){
+		Parameter parameter1 = new Parameter(parameterCodeToBeTested1, shortNameToBeTested1, descriptionToBeTested1, parameterCategoryToBeTested1);
+		Parameter parameter2 = new Parameter(parameterCodeToBeTested2, shortNameToBeTested2, descriptionToBeTested2, parameterCategoryToBeTested2);
+		boolean result = parameter1.equals(parameter2);
+		Assert.assertExpectedResult(result);
+	}

+The only changes are the testName, the attributes of parameter1 and parameter2, and the ExpectedResult (True or False).

 **Test 16:** Check that the equals method returns true if the two compared parameters have equal objects.

 **Test 17:** Check that the equals method returns false if the two compared parameters have different objects.

-**Test 18:** Check that the equals method returns true if the two compared parameters are the same.
+**Test 18:** Check that the equals method returns true if the two compared parameters have the same parameter code.

+Tests 19 to 20 follow this model:

+	@Test
+    public void testName(){
+		Parameter parameter1 = new Parameter(parameterCodeToBeTested1, shortNameToBeTested1, descriptionToBeTested1, parameterCategoryToBeTested1);
+		boolean result = parameter1.equals(x);
+		Assert.assertExpectedResult(result);
+	}

+The only changes are the testName, the x object (which is parameter1 for test 19 and null for test 20), and the ExpectedResult (True or False).

-**Test 19:** Check that the equals method returns false if one of the two compared parameters is null.
+**Test 19:** Check that the equals method returns true if the two compared parameters are the same.

-**Test 20:** Check that the equals method returns true if the two compared parameters have the same parameter code.
+**Test 20:** Check that the equals method returns false if one of the two compared parameters is null.

 ## 4.2.
 ParameterStore